Our nationwide free events for women affected by ovarian cancer give you the chance to meet others and get practical and emotional support.

 Our flagship Ask the Experts Conference takes place every two years and brings together eminent clinicians from across the UK.
 Guests have the opportunity to learn about the latest research and developments in ovarian cancer and, most importantly, put their questions to the experts.

 Our latest Ask the Experts Conference took place at the University of Reading in September 2018.
+You can view all the presentations from the day here.

 Keep In Touch